GreenMeteor/steam/README.md

 ## [HumHub](https://www.humhub.org/en) Steam Module

-Adds a sidebar widget to the Dashboard.
+This module adds the ability to display a single game widget from your Steam game developer account.

 ## Installing & Setup
 1. Download via git or normal download.